Jonesy2910/Jonesy2910/README.md

 ## **Future Projects I am going to do** 🤔

 - Create a new website for my family business
-- Create a website for my friends band
+- Create a website for my friend's band

 ## **Fun Facts** 🥑

-- Visted 18 Countries in 3 Continents!
+- Visited 18 Countries in 3 Continents!
 - Favourite Sports: Football and Rugby **(Howay the lads ⚫⚪)**
-- As a kid I wanted to be a Dentist (Look at me now!)
+- As a kid, I wanted to be a Dentist (Look at me now!)
 - I have had a boxing match!

 ## **Contact** 📫